Faville History, Family Crest & Coats of Arms

 Early Origins of the Faville family

-Yorkshire where Eudo Faluel was listed in the Seals of Yorkshire 1160-76.
+The surname Faville was first found in Yorkshire where Eudo Faluel was listed in the Seals of Yorkshire 1160-76.
 A few years later, Rannulf fauuel was listed in the Pipe Rolls of Herefordshire in 1195.
-CITATION[CLOSE]

 Early History of the Faville family

-Another 167 words (12 lines of text) covering the years 1455 and 1487 are included under the topic Early Faville History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Faville research.
+Another 84 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Faville History in all our PDF Extended History products and printed products wherever possible.

 Faville Spelling Variations